zjk1988/DAN-Net/README.md

 by Tao Wang [scuer_wt@scu.stu.edu.cn](scuer_wt@scu.stu.edu.cn).
 This repository implements DAN-Net by Pytorch for metal artifacts reduction (MAR) in CT images.
 We re-implement the reconstruction layer according to the formulas in DuDoNet and we used Numba in Python to achieve parallel computing.

+This work was accepted by MICCAI2021, and the extended version was accepted by Physics in Medicine & Biology (PMB).

 Prerequisites
 -------------